oceanBigOne/simple-react-app/README.md

 `yarn eject`
 Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+`yarn mock-api`
+Starts the development server with mocked API

+`yarn test-with-puppeteer`
+Starts the development server with mocked API and launch test with puppeteer.